-Accounts Receivable - In fiscal year 2008 "Retail Accounts Receivable Over 90 Days" continued on its downward trend to an all time low of \$6.1 million at September 30, 2008.
-Improvements in the customer billing system, automated meter reading program and several customer service and collections initiatives have directly contributed to this result.
+Accounts Receivable - In fiscal year 2009, "Retail Accounts Receivable over 90 Days" continued on its downward trend to an all time low of \$4.9 million at September 30, 2009.
+Improvements in the customer billing system and several customer service and collections initiatives coupled with the \$1.3 million write-off of retail receivables against the allowance for doubtful accounts have directly contributed to this result.